melvinvarkey/bigipsecurity/README.md

 #### Description

-An attacker can receive sensitive information about internal network via BIG-IP LTM persistence cookie.
+An attacker can get some sensitive information about internal network stored in BIG-IP LTM persistence cookie.

 To implement persistence sessions BIG-IP system inserts a cookie into the HTTP response, which well-behaved clients include in subsequent HTTP requests for the host name until the cookie expires.
-The cookie, by default, is named `BIGipServer<pool_name>`.
+The cookie name, by default, contains `BIGipServer` string and configured name of virtual servers pool.
 The cookie is set to expire based on the time-out configured in the persistence profile.
 The cookie value contains the encoded IP address and port of the destination server in one of the following [format](https://support.f5.com/kb/en-us/solutions/public/6000/900/sol6917.html):
 * IPv4 pool members: `BIGipServer<pool name> = <The encoded server IP>.<The encoded server port>.0000`
 * IPv6 pool members: `BIGipServer<pool name> = vi<The full hexadecimal IPv6 address>.<The port number calculated in the same way as for IPv4 pool members>`